Snagnar/CompetitiveReconstructionNetworks/README.md

 ```bash
 python train.py --mode train --dataset RoadImages --dataset-path datasets/roadimages --model crn --checkpoint-path model_checkpoints
 ```
 This stores the best CRN state in `model_checkpoints/`.
+Note: this command can also be executed using the `--demo` and `--cpu` flag.

 To calculate anomaly scores for one whole datasets as well as anomaly pictures, use the following command:
 ```bash
 python train.py --mode inference --dataset RoadImages --dataset-path datasets/roadimages --model crn --model-input "model_checkpoints/last.ckpt" --image-output-path inference_images/
 ```
 For `--model-input` make sure to give the correct path to the last model checkpoint.
+This command can also be executed with the `--cpu` flag.
-In our setup this step took about 10 min.
+In our setup this step took about 10 min (where the CRNs where not trained with in demo mode.
+Demo mode reduces this runtime to roughly 1 minute).

 To make inference for different datasets, (RoadImages, MVTec or Panorama) adjust the `--dataset` and `--dataset-path` parameters accordingly.